UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <opt text="False" >

-How many times are fit and predict called on 1 fold - cross validation?
+How many times are fit and predict called on 1 fold - cross-validation?

 </opt>